Want to Save this Recipe?

 One of the easiest, most versatile side dishes is roasted vegetables.
 You’d be amazed at what 20-40 minutes in the good ol’ oven can do to your veggies.
 We’re talking crispy on the outside, soft on the inside, warm, comforting, and nourishing real foods.

 But the great thing about roasting vegetables is that it’s simple.
-You wash, chop, mix in a little olive oil, garlic and salt, a few optional spices, and pop it in the oven.
+You wash, chop, mix in a little olive oil, garlic and salt, a few optional spices, and pop it in the oven on a baking sheet.
 Seriously, this is win-win for many reasons.

 Single vegetables work fantastically.
 In fact, you’ll see two variations of just one veggie below.
 But adding in a little spice or combining a few vegetables together make for interesting side dishes that can be a great addition to your meals.
 Below are a few of my favorite pairings.

-Roasted Vegetables Cheat Sheet
+Roasted Vegetable Cheat Sheet

 Do you roast your vegetables, and if so, what are your favorite combos?